Financing Your Education

 Please do not hesitate to contact our office at (717) 361-1404 or email@example.com with any questions.
 Counselors are available by appointment 9 a.m. to 4 p.m.
 Monday through Friday.
 We look forward to helping make your Elizabethtown College degree a reality.

 The Elizabethtown College Financial Aid Office

 Cost of Attendance

 Your financial aid award letter provides an estimate of your financial aid eligibility for the current academic year.
 It helps you to determine how much of the following cost of attendance will be covered:

-(Includes individual selection from meal plan options, basic cable TV service, and internet access.
+(Includes Gold meal plan, traditional standard room with basic cable TV service and internet access.
 Nontraditional rooms offered by the College might be charged at a different rate, which will impact total cost).